avanilodhi/React-Native-Practical-Task/README.md

-# 🛒 React Native Hiring Task
+# React Native Hiring Task

-This project is a quick product + cart app built for the hiring task.
+This project is a quick product + cart app built as the hiring task.

-## ✅ What We Built
+## What I Built
 - **Products Screen** – Displays 500+ products with smooth scrolling (VirtualizedList).
 - **Cart Screen** – Add & remove products in real-time.
 - **Clean State Management** – Cart and product list stay in sync.